Making an Impact: Our Results in the Community

 Thanks to the generosity of our donors, United Way of Central Maryland is changing the odds for families and communities.
 View our most recent results reports below.

 We all win when students succeed in school, families are financially stable and people are healthy.
 Using a collective impact approach, United Way of Central Maryland is changing the odds for families and communities by focusing on the basic building blocks of a self-sufficient life: education, financial stability and health.

-Here’s how we helped in 2012 in central Maryland:
+Here’s how we helped recently in central Maryland:

 2-1-1 Maryland at United Way of Central Maryland

 Food.
 Housing.
 Health care.
 Utility bills.
 These are just a few of the issues that 2-1-1 Maryland at United Way of Central Maryland helps callers with every day.
 2-1-1 is an easy-to-remember phone number that links people to the health and human services they need and is available 24 hours a day, seven days a week, in 150 languages.

 In 2013, 2-1-1 Maryland at United Way of Central Maryland answered more than 80,500 calls.

 Here’s more on how 2-1-1 Maryland at UWCM helped in 2013:

 More than 325,000 central Marylanders are food insecure.
 United Way of Central Maryland’s Access to Healthy Food Initiative aims to increase access to healthy food by at least 1.5 million pounds each year.
 Thanks to generous support from our donors, we’ve surpassed our goal and increased access to healthy food in central Maryland by 7.4 million pounds within the first 27 months of the initiative.